What is blue hour photography?

 Unlike the golden hour, when we have warm golden tones for photos, during blue hour the light is a very cool, deep blue.

-Photos take on a very different feel during the blue hour.
+So photos take on a very different feel during the blue hour.

 When is the blue hour?